 120. What made you decide to become a civil engineer?

-Because of my passion and interest of learning building works has encouraged me to become a civil engineering.
+My passion and interest in learning building works have encouraged me to become a civil engineering.
 I love working as a civil engineer and learn at every stage of my work.

 121. What is the Purpose of the Gap in the Road on the Bridge?

 The purpose of the gap in the road is to allow road expansion and contraction caused due to temperature changes, without damaging or deformation the road.

-Q.122) In Indian railways, minimum formation width in embankment for a single line of board gauge, is
+122. In Indian railways, the minimum formation width in embankment for a single line of board gauge is

 123. The direction of the engines are changed using the device called ______